theomantz/wtrcoolr/README.md

 <!-- Video chat function coming soon -->

-### Dashboard
+### 2 - Dashboard

 On Wtrcoolr's dashboard page, users can easily view and manage their organizations and schedule.
 This page gives users access to a list of their organizations, a schedule of their organizations' chat times or 'coolr hours' as we call them, and lists of both popular and trending organizations.

 A list of a users organizations allows them to view all of the organizations that a they belong to and administrate.
-This list is rendered by a React component that implements `react-beautiful-dnd` allowing users to drag and drop list items.
+This list is rendered by a React component that implements [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd) allowing users to drag and drop list items.

 ```javascript